Woking and Surrey Heath Borough Councils planning applications

 Heathlands

-2024/0330: Erection of a detached garage and car port to frontage.
-Okewood House, Heath House RoadHoe Valley
+2024/0314: Erection of a part two-storey part single-storey side and rear extension.
+40 Balfour Avenue, Westfield

-2024/0339: Erection of a part two-storey part single-storey side and rear extension.
-Insertion of first floor side window.
-Springfield, Westfield Common, Westfield
+2024/0367: Prior notification for a single-storey rear extension to extend a maximum depth of 8m, maximum height of 2.5m and a maximum height of eaves of 2.5m.
+Brightholme, Kingfield Road, Kingfield

 Horsell